-The two winners of the 2017 BARS/HISL Photography Competition were announced at this year's conference in Leeds.
+Below are the two winners of the 2017 BARS/HISL Photography Competition.
 Kim Lovell from North and East Devon DESP won the clinical category and Yee Ling Wong from NHS Tayside won the artistic category.
-Kim and Yee Ling were each presented with a Samsung 10.1" Tablet by Steve Courtney, CEO of Health Information Systems Limited, who kindly sponsored the competition.

 Click on the image to open a larger version.

 Photo by Kim Lovell Photo by Yee Ling Wong